any-docs/css/content/reference/values/if/index.md

 background-image: if();
 ```

 These functions are not useful.
 They were included to demonstrate their validity.
-In this case, the {{cssxref("background-color")}} value will always be set to `yellow` and the `background-image` will be set to its initial value.
+In this case, the `background-color` value will always be set to `yellow` and the `background-image` will be set to its initial value.
 You would be better off setting the `background-color` directly to `yellow`, and the `background-image` to `initial` or `none`.

 ### Types of if-tests